sfwon17/Prism-CTG/README.md

 **CTU-UHB**: https://archive.physionet.org/pn3/ctu-uhb-ctgdb/HEADER.shtml

-**Assistance Publique Hôpitaux de Paris (APHP)**: The APHP dataset is expected to be made publicly available in 2026, subject to final administrative approval.
+**APHP-CTG**: The APHP-CTG dataset is expected to be made publicly available in 2026, subject to final administrative approval.
 A link to the official database will be added upon release.

 ## Notes
 The original research code has been cleaned and simplified to improve readability and reduce implementation complexity.
 The complete version of the research code can be made available upon request.